 Malware Evasion Techniques

-Malware evasion techniques are an important topic, as security tool effectiveness goes down when attackers apply one or more evasion techniques successfully.
-A subset of these malware attack techniques are below:
+Evasion techniques are an important malware topic, as security tool effectiveness goes down when attackers apply one or more evasion techniques successfully.
+Proofpoint provides a comprehensive malware protection suite with a subset of these malware attack techniques included below:

 Attackers can employ one or more of the evasion techniques to give their malware a better chance of avoiding detection and only running on human run systems.